florianmaxim/Meta/README.md

 ```
 ### 🤹🏻 How to use the examples

-It can be a very useful way to start your project with a working example.
+It can be very useful to start with a working example.
-bla

 To use the examples clone a full copy of Meta.js:
  ```script